 I was member of the organization committee of the international conference “Bauhaus and Greece: The Idea of Synthesis is Art and Architecture” organized by the Athens School of Fine Arts and the State Academy of Fine Arts Stuttgart

 Conveners: Andreas Giacumacatos, Professor of Architecture at the Department of Theory and History of Art at the Athens School of Fine Arts, and Sokratis Georgiadis, Professor of History and Theory of Architecture and Design History at the State Academy of Fine Arts Stuttgart

 I had as well the pleasure to design the poster of this event

-May 2014 Member of the organisation committee of he Congress of Architectural History “Historiography of Architecture in Greece between XX and XXI Century.
+I was member of the organisation committee of he Congress of Architectural History “Historiography of Architecture in Greece between XX and XXI Century.
 Architecture and Art since the end of Neoclassicism until the early 21st century.
 Architecture and Arts between Greekness and Globalization”

 Department of Art Theory and History of Athens School of Fine Arts History

 Convenor: Prof. Andreas Giacumacatos

 Venue: Athens School of Fine Arts History